Fentanylreactor/CBN-Mod-List/Master list.md

 [Otopack2](https://github.com/RoyalFox2140/Otopack-2-BN) A continuation of the original [Sound] pack for BN, with support for Essence 2200.

-[Otopack v2](https://github.com/NarandBD/Otopack-BN-Mk-2) A continuation of the original [Sound] pack with changes being made to the sounds.
+[Otopack v2](https://github.com/NarandBD/Otopack-BN-Mk-2) A continuation of the original [Sound] pack with different sound effects compared to the original.

 [Really Dark Skies](https://github.com/Zlorthishen/Really_Dark_Skies)
 An Xcom inspired mod that has dozens of enemies (split into 3 factions), new starting scenarios and professions.